 If you're trying to cut back on the amount of bread in your family's diet, think beyond the basic sandwich for lunch.
 Try out some creative lunch ideas that don't involve bread, and introduce your family to unfamiliar ingredients.
-You may find a new favorite lunch staple for your family to enjoy.
+You may find a new favorite lunch staples for your family to enjoy.

 A lunchtime salad is a healthy alternative to the standard sandwich.
-Start with lettuce, cooked pasta or rice to create a filling salad base, then add in any variety of chopped, kid-friendly veggies, such as cucumbers, tomatoes and steamed broccoli.
+Start with lettuce, cooked pasta or rice to create a filling salad base, then add in any variety of chopped veggies, such as cucumbers, tomatoes and steamed broccoli.
 Mix in canned, flaked chicken or fish for protein.
 Meatless protein options include drained canned beans.
 Entice your kids to clean their plates by adding in some tasty crumbled cheese or sliced olives, along with creamy ranch or bacon ranch dressings.
 Busy moms can even make a salad at night, after the kids have gone to bed, to serve the next day at lunch.

 Replace the sandwich bread in your pantry with a package of tortillas.
 Wrapped around canned beans or leftover chicken or steak from last night's dinner, tortillas make a tasty alternative to bread.
 Make tacos or burritos by stuffing tortillas with rice, vegetables and cheese.
 Try a simple quesadilla in place of a grilled cheese sandwich.
 Serve a little salsa, creamy ranch dip or sour cream on the side so your family can dip their tortilla wraps.